We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Sleep position: A person should consider their preferred sleep position when looking for a pillow to improve snoring.
 Some pillows are specifically designed for certain positions, while others are adjustable to suit a range of sleep styles.
 As side sleeping can improve snoring, a person may wish to consider pillows that will be comfortable for them in this position.

-- Firmness: Pillows come in various levels of firmness, and a person should consider their personal preferences and their usual sleep position before making a purchase.
+- Firmness: Pillows come in various levels of firmness.
+People should consider their preferences and usual sleep position before purchasing.
 Many brands offer a sleep trial so that a person can try the pillow and decide whether it is right for them.

 - Certifications: Some brands hold certifications such as CertiPUR-US or OEKO-TEX.
 These certifications show that a product is free of harmful chemicals and substances.